Updated: December 10, 2024

 Cost and fees for mortgages in Portugal

+Besides the application and valuation fees, there are additional costs involved in securing a mortgage in Portugal.
 Navigating the mortgage landscape in Portugal requires a clear understanding of the options available to you, associated costs, and the different requirements for residents and non-residents.
 Professional advice and clarity on these aspects will ensure a seamless property purchase process in Cascais and ensure that you invest in the best property.

 Exploring Property Taxes in Cascais, Portugal

 Navigating the property purchasing process in Portugal entails so much more than finding the perfect house and buying it.
 There are property taxes you will have to pay for property acquisition and ownership in Portugal.
-Below, we go into detail about the property taxes you should expect to pay and prepare for.
+To ensure that you understand the tax implications relevant to your situation, we recommend seeking the assistance of a tax advisor.

 Property Purchase Tax (IMT)